 • Strawberries: Look for ripe, juicy strawberries that are firm enough to hold their shape while baking.
 Overripe berries can release too much liquid.

 • Rhubarb: Choose crisp stalks with a vibrant red hue.
 The tart flavor balances beautifully with sweet berries and sugar.
+In a pinch, swap it for another tart fruit like cherries, raspberries, or blackberries.

 • Granulated sugar: Adds just the right amount of sweetness and pairs well with the naturally tart rhubarb.